tfh0007/Word-Search-Game/README.md

 # About This Project

-This project is an extension to the Boogle Word Search game I created for my Java II Class
+This project is an extension to the Boogle Word Search game created for a Java II Class

-# How the Project was Expanded and What I Learned
+# How the Project was Expanded and What was Learned

 - Learned how to create graphical interfaces using Jframes
 - Used action listeners to make the program interactable